allaprischepa/nodejs2024Q3-service/README.md

 npm run docker:scan-images
 ```

+> [!IMPORTANT]
-> [!NOTE] You must be logged into the Docker registry and have Docker Scout installed to perform the scan
+> You must be logged into the Docker registry and have Docker Scout installed to perform the scan

 ## Formatting